-- 'Cared for Children' or children who have previously been in the care of a local authority but have since been adopted, or became subject to a child arrangements order or special guardianship order.
-A 'cared for child' is a child who is in the care of a local authority or provided with accommodation by that authority (as defined in section 22 of the Children Act 1989) at the time of application and who Cheshire West and Chester Council has confirmed will still be cared for at the time of admission to the school. - 2.
-Children for whom there are particular medical or social reasons which, in the Governing Body's view, justify admission to a particular school.
+Sixth Form Admission Arrangements - Oversubscription Criteria a) 'Looked After Children'.
+A 'looked after child' is a child who is in the care of the Local authority or provided with accommodation by that authority (as defined in section 22 of the Children Act 1989).

+b) Children for whom there are particular medical or social reasons which, in the Governors' view, justifies admission to a particular school.
 Supporting evidence from a registered professional, such as a medical practitioner, psychologist or social worker, must be provided which sets out the particular reasons why the school in question is the most suitable school and the difficulties that would be caused if the child had to attend another school.
-A panel of Governors will consider the information presented and will determine whether the evidence is sufficiently compelling to apply this criteria to the application.
-The Governing Body, if it is considered appropriate, will seek the views of the School Doctor or Educational Psychologist in the event of parents requesting admission on medical or psychological grounds.
-This criterion cannot be considered if the required documents have not been received. - 3.
-Siblings Children with siblings already attending Weaverham High School in Years 7 to 10 at the time of application.
-A sibling is defined as a brother or sister, step-brother or step-sister, half-brother or half-sister, adopted brother or adopted sister living together as part of one household.
+A panel of Governors will consider the information presented and will determine whether the evidence is sufficiently compelling to apply this criterion to the application.
+The Governors, if it is considered appropriate, will seek the views of the School Doctor or Educational Psychologist in the event of parents requesting admission on medical or psychological grounds.
+This criterion cannot be considered if the required documents have not been received.
+Few applications fall within this category.